Extensions of the constant family of Harish-Chandra pairs of $SL_2(\mathbb{R})$: Introduction

 \section{Introduction}

 The study of algebraic families of Harish-Chandra pairs and modules was initiated in \cite{MR4130851,MR4123111}.
 The main motivation there was a rigorous mathematical framework for certain limits of Lie groups and their representations that are common in physics and known as \textit{contractions} e.g., see \cite{MR55352,MR2942592}.
 Many of the algebraic families of Harish-Chandra pairs in the literature are built out of a real reductive Lie group $G(\R)$.
 Such a group has a maximal compact subgroup $K(\R)$.
 The pair $(\fg,K)$ where $\fg$ is the complexification of the Lie algebra of $G(\R)$ and $K$ the complexification of $K(\R)$, is the Harish-Chandra pair of $G(\R)$.
-The simplest construction of an algebraic family of Harish-Chandra pairs over a smooth complex algebraic variety $\BX$, out of $\G(\R)$ is a constant family.
+The simplest construction of an algebraic family of Harish-Chandra pairs over a smooth complex algebraic variety $\BX$, out of $G(\R)$ is a constant family.
 Explicitly, the pair $(\fg,K)/\BX:=(\mathcal{O}_{\BX}\otimes_{\C}\fg, \BX\times_{\operatorname{spec}(\C)}K) $ is a constant algebraic family of Harish-Chandra pairs, where $\mathcal{O}_{\BX}$ is the sheaf of regular functions on $\BX$.

-Families of modules for $(\fg,K)/\BX$ have applications in representation theory of real reductive groups as deformations \cite{adams2017deformingrepresentationssl2r,MR4146144}.
-In \cite{MR4130851}, two constructions associating with a real reductive Lie group $G(\R)$, a non-constant algebraic family of Harish-Chandra pairs over $\mathbb{A}_{\C}^1$ were given.
-The first family $(\g_c,\BK)$ is called \textit{the contraction family} while the second family $(\g_d,\BK)$ is called \textit{the deformation family}.
-Both families share the same constant family of groups $\BK=\mathbb{A}_{\C}^1\times_{\operatorname{spec}(\C)}K$ and their restriction to $\C^{\times}\subset \mathbb{A}_{\C}^1$ is isomorphic to the constant family $(\fg,K)/\C^{\times}$ associated with $G(\R)$.
-These families have interesting applications.
-Families of Harish-Chandra modules for the deformation family were used to give a new algebraic construction for the Mackey-Higson bijection \cite{MR3942563}.
-Full proof for existence of the Mackey-Higson bijection was given in \cite{MR4400734}.
-The bijection has a deep connection with the Baum-Connes conjecture \cite{MR3989145,MR1292018,MR1648112,MR2391803,MR1957086}.
-The contraction family and its modules, in the case of $G(\R)=SO(3,1)$, were shown to play a central role in the fundamental quantum mechanical system of the hydrogen atom \cite{MR4460278,MR3827131}.
+Families of modules for $(\fg,K)/\BX$ naturally appear in representation theory of real reductive groups see e.g., \cite{van2009analytic,MR4146144,MR4389792}.